 NetMatch: NetMatch, a Cytoscape plug-in, finds all instances of a query graph (e.g. a network motif) in a larger graph {Ferro, 2007 #42}.
 New versions compute the statistical significance of the motifs (e.g. Transcription factor motifs) found in a network.

 Up and coming tools for VirtualPlant include GeneSect whose purpose it is to take a set of collections of genes and to determine whether any pairwise intersections among those collections are either surprisingly large (against a variety of backgrounds) or surprisingly small.
-Another new tool under development is a cluster management framework ClusterBoss to run some expensive tasks such as correlation and network inference in parallel, which relate directly to Aim 2 of the current application.
+Another new tool under development is a cluster management framework ClusterBoss to run some expensive tasks such as correlation and network inference in parallel, which relate directly to Aim 2 of the current application.?
+IS THIS STILL CORRECT?

 Aim 4.
 Extensions into time and species: We have approached dynamic network modeling by applying a machine learning method called “State Space” analysis to time-series data in Arabidopsis learn regulatory networks {Krouk, 2010 #45;Mirowski, 2009 #47}.

-This approach is more fully described in the Research Plan (Aim 2) because it relates to this new NSF ABI proposal.
+This approach is more fully described in the Research Plan (Aim 2) (DOES THIS ALSO APPLY TO THE NEW GRANT Aim 2????) because it relates to this new NSF ABI proposal.
 Our second goal was to extend VirtualPlant to other species, such as Rice, which we have done (Fig. 2).
+NUMBER OF REF IN FIGURE WILL CHANGE>>>>

 Virtual Plant and User Community: